 Change User Account Name Using NETPLWIZ

-Before you start, please back up all you data and create a system restore point first.
+Before you start, please back up all your data and create a system restore point first.

 1. Press Windows Key + R combination and then type netplwiz in the Run dialog box.
 Click OK.
-If prompted for UAC, click Yes.
+If prompted by UAC, click Yes.

 2. Now in the User Accounts window, check Users must enter a user name and password to enter this computer, if it is unchecked.
 In the User Name section, select the user name to which you want to change the name and click Properties.